Forming Long-Term Relationships with Supporters: 4 Benefits

 3. More networking opportunities.

 • Word-of-mouth marketing.
-If there are two nonprofits you’re unfamiliar with, you might be unsure which to donate to.
-However, if a friend or family member vouches for one, you’re far more likely to consider donating to it—or at least spend the time learning more.
-With long-term relationships, your supporters are likely to participate in word-of-mouth marketing, improving your nonprofit’s reputation while attracting new interest from their friends and family.
+Long-term supporters are more likely to participate in word-of-mouth marketing, improving your nonprofit’s reputation while attracting new interest from their friends and family.

 • Peer-to-peer campaigns.
 Peer-to-peer campaigns leverage your supporters’ relationships as they fundraise on behalf of your nonprofit.
-Then, rather than giving to an organization they’re unfamiliar with, new donors will give to a trusted friend or family member.
-Plus, with social media, your supporters will be able to reach out to a large online network of their friends and followers.
+Then, rather than giving to an unfamiliar organization, new donors will give to a trusted friend or family member.
+Plus, if you invest in the right nonprofit fundraising software, you’ll have access to peer-to-peer fundraising and advocacy features that make it easy for supporters to spread the word.

 • Prospective donors introductions.
-Your major donors have made an investment in your nonprofit, and some of them may be interested in getting their similarly affluent friends and family interested in your cause.
-Major donors who you have a long-term connection with can make introductions between you and their personal friends, which can get these relationships off to a strong start.
-Plus, if you’ve discovered a potential major donor through wealth prospecting, you can see if you have any donor with pre-existing relationships who would be willing to set up an introduction for you.
+Major donors with whom you have a long-term connection can make introductions between you and their personal friends.
+Plus, if you’ve discovered a potential major donor through wealth screening, you can see if you have any donors with pre-existing relationships who would be willing to set up an introduction for you.

 Remember that donors are most likely to help your nonprofit network when they have a strong relationship with your organization.
 Create a positive donor experience for all of your supporters to ensure that when they discuss your nonprofit with friends and family, they’ll have many positives to share.